alami34/alami34/README.md

 - 👋 Hi, I’m @alami34
 - 👀 I’m interested in ... blockchain
 - 🌱 I’m currently learning ...paython
-- 💞️ I’m looking to collaborate on ... current maybe next nano science big step !
+- 💞️ I’m looking to collaborate on ... current maybe next nano science's big step !
 - 📫 How to reach me ... there .

 <!---